askvortsov1/banking-simulation-poc/README.md

 # banking-simulation-poc

-CMPSC 132 to explore OOP principles via a simulated banking environment in the United States.
+CMPSC 132 Assignment to explore OOP principles via a simulated banking environment in the United States.

 Implemented as Flask-powered Restful API.